 - create perfect circles

-All that and it’s pretty too!
+All that and it’s cute too!

 But Clover couldn’t stop themselves.
-They have supersized the 5 in 1 Sliding Gauge to a whopping 11″.
+They have supersized the 5-in-1 Sliding Gauge to a whopping 11″.

 If you want to sew, you need a couple of rulers to start.
 And you will need to learn to read your rulers, whether they are metric or imperial.

 Did I just put the fear of math in you when I said you have to read rulers.?!